spine-tools/Spine-Toolbox/README.md

 Remember to update your clone occasionally with the [git pull](https://www.atlassian.com/git/tutorials/syncing/git-pull) command.

-## Requirements

-Python 3.6 or higher is required.

-See file `setup.py` for packages needed to use Spinetoolbox.
-These can be installed by

-    pip install -r requirements.txt

-Additional packages needed for development are listed in `dev-requirements.txt`.
-To install the development requirements, run:

-    pip install -r dev-requirements.txt

-### Installing requirements for Anaconda & Miniconda Python
+#### Anaconda & Miniconda Python

-The recommended way to install dependencies using Anaconda or Miniconda is:
+The recommended way to install and run Spine Toolbox in Anaconda or Miniconda environment is:

 1. Open Anaconda prompt
 2. Install **git** into the base environment

         conda install -c anaconda git